goliaro/flexllm/README.md

 You do not have to rerun with `nohup`, but you can if you prefer.

-## Parsing and plotting the results
+### Parsing and plotting the results

+#### Figure 10 and Figure 11

-After all experiments have completed, you should run the `./flexllm/benchmarking/parse_data.py` script to parse all the output data into a single pickle file.
+After all experiments have completed, you should run the `python ./flexllm/benchmarking/parse_data.py` script to parse all the output data into a single pickle file.
 This will take about 10mins to complete.
 The output file will be saved at `./flexllm/benchmarking/output/benchmark_data.pkl`.
 Note that if that file already exists, you will need to delete it before it can be overwritten.
-After creating the pickle file, you can run `./flexllm/benchmarking/plot_data.py` to plot the results.
+After creating the pickle file, you can run `python ./flexllm/benchmarking/plot_data.py` to plot the results.
 The script will produce two plots: `./flexllm/benchmarking/output/external_baselines.pdf` (Fig 10 in the paper) and `./flexllm/benchmarking/output/internal_baselines.pdf` (Fig 11 in the paper).

+#### Figure 12
+To reproduce Figure 12 from the paper, run `python ./flexllm/benchmarking/plot_fig12.py`.
+It will save the output file at `./flexllm/benchmarking/output/fig12.pdf`

+#### Figure 13
+To reproduce Figure 13 from the paper, run `python ./flexllm/benchmarking/plot_fig13.py`.
+It will save the output file at `./flexllm/benchmarking/output/fig13.pdf`

-## Downloading the plots and results to the host
+### Downloading the plots and results to the host
 To download the plots to the host, `cd` to the desired directory (on the host) where you'd like to save the output, and run the following commands:

 ```